~ Lemon Thyme Pots de Creme with Lemon Sugar ~

 Fresh thyme for garnish

-Heat the oven to 325°F. Place six (6-ounce) ramekins in a deep baking dish.
+2. Heat the oven to 325°F. Place six (6-ounce) ramekins in a deep baking dish.
 Bring a large saucepan of water to a boil and keep warm.

 3. Combine the cream, thyme, vanilla, and salt in a medium saucepan.
 Heat until nearly boiling without allowing it to boil.
 Remove from the heat.